The Mars Hill University Model:Teacher as Progressive Leader

 The Evolution of the New Model

-The new conceptual framework for Mars Hill College’s Teacher Education Program has evolved from earlier models that have guided our successful and growing program in Western North Carolina for more than two decades.
+The new conceptual framework for Mars Hill University’s Teacher Education Program has evolved from earlier models that have guided our successful and growing program in Western North Carolina for more than two decades.
 Our previous framework, The Teacher Professional, focused on three central components of good teacher preparation: content knowledge, pedagogical skills, and professional ethics.
 The new framework emerged from the foundations of that original, but incorporates the education faculty’s changing understandings of, and perspectives on, teaching and learning.
 The new model manifests concerns about changes in our world, changes in the teaching profession, and changes within the socio-political contexts in which schooling occurs.
 The faculty’s continuing scholarship and professional activity have resulted in our awareness of a rapidly changing national landscape with regard to technology, communications, demographics, economics, and culture, as well as trends in American educational practice and policy.
 The new framework is built on our recognition that while continuous reworking of the program is necessary to continue preparing successful teachers in a changing world, certain sound principles about teaching—and about human curiosity, growth and motivation—endure.
 These constants include certain instructional principles as well as an understanding of teachers’ responsibility to teach to the heart and not just the mind—to work toward social justice and equity.

 The New Conceptual Framework: A Response to Challenges